lemonshark05/High-Backend/README.md

 - **Habit:**
 - **Scope:**

 ## Product Spec

-### 1. User Stories (Required and Optional)
+### 1. User Profile

-**Required Must-have Stories**

-* User can see people other user's images and ratings around the area
-* User can build a profile

-**Optional Nice-to-have Stories**

-* Users can create
+* `UserRoles`: Defines the various roles within the application such as "Athlete", "Coach", and "Administrator".
+* `Users`: Contains the user's basic profile data, including username, email, phone number, role, profile image, community page URL, profile visibility, timezone, display name, title, personal info, and visibility to all members.
+It also contains a user's LinkedIn-style bio, past experiences, and other relevant information.
+* `Followers`: Allows for tracking follower relationships between users, similar to LinkedIn's connection system.
+* `BlockedMembers`: Tracks any blocked members for a particular user.
+* `Subscriptions`: Contains any subscription details related to the user.
+* `Orders`: Tracks any orders placed by the user.
+* `Addresses`: Stores user's address details.
+* `Wallet`: Holds information about the user's virtual wallet balance.
+* `Bookings`: Contains any bookings made by the user.
+* `UserUniversity`: Stores the association between users and their universities.

 ### 2. Screen Archetypes

-* Login/Resgister
+* Login/Register
-   * User can create account
+   * User can create an account
    * User can log in
 * User Profile
-    * User can see their own profile with all the existing reviews and images they have posted
+    * User can view and edit their own profile with all existing posts, images, and reviews
         * Detailed Posts Page
         * Images Only Page
+        * Endorsements and Recommendations
 * Coach Profile
-    * Users can see the restaurant's page with all the posts created by other users and the average star rating
+    * Users can view coach profiles, including posts by other users and average star rating
+    * Users can endorse or recommend a coach
+* Community Page
+    * Users can interact with the community by viewing shared content, commenting, and liking posts
+* Messaging
+    * Users can send and receive messages, allowing communication between coaches and athletes
+* Connections
+    * Users can send, accept, or decline connection requests
-*
+* Scholarship Opportunities
+    * Users can view and apply for scholarship opportunities
+    * Coaches can post scholarship opportunities

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

+* Home
+* My Network (Connections and Followers)
+* Scholarships
-* Homepage
+* Messaging
-* Search (NTH)
+* Notifications
+* Me (User Profile)

 **Flow Navigation** (Screen to Screen)

 * Login/Register
-   * Discover Feed
+   * Home Feed
-* Discover Feed
+* Home Feed
-   * Restaurant Profile
+   * Coach Profile or User Profile
 * User Profile
+    * Settings
+    * Profile Edit
+    * My Network (Followers and Following)
+    * Wallet
+    * Addresses
+    * Role (UserRoles)
-    * Posts
+    * My Posts
-    * Feed
-    * Bookmarks
+    * My Bookmarks
+* My Network
+    * Search for connections
+    * View connection's profile
+* Scholarships
+    * Search for scholarships
+    * View scholarship details
+    * Apply for a scholarship
+* Messaging
+    * Compose message
+    * View message thread
+* Notifications
+    * View notification details
-* Posting
+* Me (User Profile)
-    * Discover Feed
+    * Edit profile
+    * View My posts
+    * View My bookmarks
+    * View and edit settings

 ## PostgreSQL
 Certainly, here's the database schema: